CLARIAH/HDNG/README.md

 - Transformed the HDNG from a wide format into long format, so that look-up tables are no longer necessary.
 - Added variables from the Historisch-Ecologische Database (HED) on religion.
 - Added provincial and national aggregates from the Historisch-Ecologische Database (HED).
-- Returned 15 dropped variables.
+- Returned the 15 dropped variables.

 **Version 4:**
 - Dropped redundant columns from version 3.